 Translating to “eight rivers” in Spanish, Ocho Rios is actually a misnomer.
 The name was likely a British mix-up, as this former fishing village is better known for its stunning waterfalls.
 Dunn’s River Falls is one of Jamaica’s most photographed landmarks, with a natural set of cascading “stairs” that travelers climb with the help of tour guides.
 The falls pool into the Caribbean Sea on the western end of the village on an iconic white sand beach.
 Aside from its waterfalls, this resort town is also a popular tourist stop for cruise lines, meaning there is plenty of night life.

 To marry in Jamaica, photo IDs plus proof of citizenship are required.
 Divorce and death decrees are also required as applicable.
 French Canadians need a notarized translated copy of all documents.
-Refer to your Certified Destination Wedding Specialist for more details.
+Check with your Certified Destination Wedding Specialist for more details.

 Travel Documents, Language & Currency